-Protests in Australia, Japan embrace 'Black Lives Matter' movement
+Australia, Asia protests embrace 'Black Lives Matter' movement

 The Thai protesters plan to gather on the video-meeting platform Zoom on Sunday and observe 8 minutes 46 seconds of silence - the period that George Floyd was filmed pinned under the officer’s knee.

+Some European demonstrators have been wearing masks and maintaining social distance, but in some places – notably Germany on Friday – large numbers marched closely together.

+Banners and slogans have focused not just on George Floyd but on a string of other controversies in specific countries and mistreatment of minorities in general.

-Reporting by Lidia Kelly in Melbourne, Josh Smith in Seoul, Elaine Lies and Mari Saito in Tokyo and Orathai Sriring in Bangkok; Writing by William Mallard
+Reporting by Lidia Kelly in Melbourne, Daewoung Kim and Chaeyoun Won in Seoul, Mari Saito and Elaine Lies in Tokyo, Orathai Sriring in Bangkok and Andrew Cawthorne; Writing by William Mallard